 Research Fab Battery Cells

-The Research Fab Battery Cells (FFB), a new unit of the Fraunhofer Institute for Production Technology IPT located in Münster, is therefore to become the center of development of a modern and scalable battery cell production for Germany and Europe.
+The Research Fab Battery Cells (FFB), a new unit of Fraunhofer Institute for Production Technology IPT located in Münster, is therefore to become the center of development of a modern and scalable battery cell production for Germany and Europe.

 Battery cell production: more efficient, cheaper and of higher quality

-To ensure that production in Germany can provide new battery technologies more efficiently, more cheaply and in the highest quality in the future, the federal government and the state of North Rhine-Westphalia are funding the establishment of a research factory for battery production with a total of 700 million euros.
+To ensure that production in Germany can provide new battery technologies more efficiently, more cheaply and in the highest quality in the future, the federal government and the state of North Rhine-Westphalia are funding the establishment of a research factory for battery production with a total of up to 680 million euros.
 The factory provides the infrastructure with which small and medium-sized companies, but also large companies and research institutions can test, implement and optimize the near-series production of new batteries.

 Autonomy from existing battery technology markets